DipanshuK04/Flappy_bird_RL/README.md

 **Description**: For better understanding of the **Policy** and **Value** Iteration using the Frozen lake environment for both Deterministic and Stochastic of fully observable environments.

+This Frozen Lake environment is solved by Dynamic Programming Method using Reinforcement learning.

 ## Environment Description
    **STATE SPACE**